Kratom Guides

 First of all, it’s very difficult to overdose on kratom.
 You have to take this herb orally.
 If you take much, you’ll feel extremely nauseous and start throwing up long before it reaches toxic levels.

-Instead of activating just one receptor type — like most pharmaceutical painkillers — kratom activates many different receptors.
 It targets the opioid receptors to block pain, but it also targets serotonin, dopamine, glutamate, GABA, and adrenergic receptors too.
 This gives kratom a much broader range of benefits, but it also spreads the effects over several different systems in the body.
 Some of these effects actually help to reduce the risk of overdose and tolerance.

-Related: Opioid addiction facts & statistics.
+Related: Opioid Addiction Facts & Statistics

 Is Kratom Addictive?